vedi/knowledge-base/src/documents/samples/heroiclabs.html.md

             GameUpSession session = GameUpSessionHelper.getSession();
             if (session != null) {

-                // Finally, report the score to GameUp!
+                // Finally, report the score to Heroic Labs!
-                // Note: GameUp prefers whole numbers as score values, but they
+                // Note: Heroic Labs prefers whole numbers as score values, but they
                 // can represent anything.
 For example for a Soomla score of
-                // 10.25 you might submit to GameUp the value 1025. long score = (long) ScoreStorage.getLatestScore(scoreId);
+                // 10.25 you might submit to Heroic Labs the value 1025. long score = (long) ScoreStorage.getLatestScore(scoreId);
-                Rank rank = session.leaderboard("gameup-leaderboard-id", score);
+                Rank rank = session.leaderboard("heroic-labs-leaderboard-id", score);

                 // Now we might do something with the rank, such as notify the
                 // user if they've got a new best rank.